mustafa-ozturk/githubstonks/README.md

-> Currently taking a break from this project, will be back in November :)
+> Currently taking a break from this project, will be back end of December :)

 <div align="center">
 <img align="center" width="100" height="100" src="client/public/ghs.png">